timesize/monster-oop/04-ruby-rails/ruby-methods/27-28/reading-arrays-hashes-blocks.md

 }
 ```

 Either are fine; you'll see both a lot.
-Use the "new way" one if you can help it, just cuz it's nice.
+Use the "new way" one if you can help it but keep in mind what's happening behind the scenes.

-For the record, strings as keys _are_ possible – we just try not to use them.
+For the record, strings as keys _are_ possible if we use the "old way," but we rarely want or need string keys.

 #### Adding to our hash